Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 - Applicable state law

-- Proxy materials (the proxy statement, proxy card, 10-K, and annual report), and
+- Proxy materials (the proxy statement, proxy card, 10-K, and annual report)

 - Anything else that could be helpful

-Many companies ask their board members to attend the meeting in person or to participate in a virtual shareholder meeting.
-If shareholders are going to be present, it is a good practice to have the board members present, as well as the executives.
-It is common for board and committee meetings to be held on the same day as the shareholder meeting.
-In some cases, board members will be available by telephone or video at the annual meeting if not there in person.
+Many companies ask their board members to attend the meeting in-person or to participate in a virtual shareholder meeting.
+If shareholders are going to be present, it is good practice to have the board members present, as well as the executives.
+It is common for board and committee meetings to be held on the same day as shareholder meetings.
+In some cases, board members will be available by telephone or video at the annual meeting if not there in-person.
 Public companies must disclose in the proxy statement whether they have a policy about board member attendance at the annual meeting and whether any directors were unable to attend.

 Some shareholders care whether board members show up for the annual meeting and may make voting decisions based on director attendance. ln the case of a virtual shareholder meeting, directors may be “attending” the meeting but not be physically present — in which case it will be important for the chair to notify investors of their presence in the meeting script.

-The inspector of election will attend both an in-person meeting as well as a virtual meeting and is introduced at the meeting.
+The Inspector of Election will attend both an in-person meeting as well as a virtual meeting, and will be introduced at either meeting.
 Sometimes outside counsel is present and is introduced as well, as are any executives in attendance.

 Some companies encourage employees to attend in-person annual meetings — perhaps to fill empty chairs.
 However, for the most part unless they have a role at the meeting, employees are usually not encouraged to take time away from their work to attend.